-- Books and other library materials may only be signed-out using an "Interlibrary Loan Onsite Checkout" sheet at the Circulation Desk.
+- Books and other library materials may only be signed-out using an "Interlibrary Loan Onsite Checkout" sheet at the Library Service Desk.
 Students must sign-out books while your group is here (e.g. they can't return later that day or week and sign out books).
 Some items do not circulate (e.g. periodicals, reference books, equipment).

 Some Other Things To Keep In Mind